RubinoD1/JS-Random-Quiz/README.md

 - or, make an eveent listener for all 4 buttons seperatly.

 5. Add user feedback when selecting an answer
-- Stick with just altering the bg color for 1 sec or add more fanfare?
+- Change the HTML on the question to either: correct, or incorrect.

 6. Style the HTML